sundmanbo/opencalphad/README.md

-This is Open Calphad version 3 with bugfixes
+This is Open Calphad version 3 with some bugfixes ... and new bugs